Lego City Undercover: Development

-The development team at TT Fusion had been wanting to create a video game based on the Lego City theme for some time, but the available technology and the fact that most staff were working on existing IPs limited their ability to create such a game.
+The development team at TT Fusion had been wanting to create a video game based on the Lego City theme for some time, as did the Lego franchise, but the available technology and the fact that most staff were working on existing IPs limited their ability to create such a game.
 Prototyping for what would become Lego City Undercover began in 2010, and lasted roughly twelve months.
-As they did not have a solid idea of what the game would be, the team began with creating a small environment with drivable vehicles and Lego buildings.
 In 2011, Nintendo approached the company and showed them the Wii U hardware, asking whether they would like to develop a game for it.
 Having already had good experiences with Nintendo with successful ports of their previous titles and liking the platform's specs, the team agreed to work with Nintendo.
 Developing a game not tied to a movie license gave the team a degree of freedom previously unavailable, while also presenting difficulties with multiple aspects including the story, gameplay and general mechanics of the game.
 Due to the high compatibility between the team's concept and its prospective hardware, ports to other consoles were not seriously considered, until a few years after the game was released.
 They were also able to integrate the GamePad functions into the game, making part of Undercover's world.
 Nintendo generally left the team to develop the game as they pleased, though they received regular updates on the project and would notify them if they saw anything as a problem.
+Development was split between TT Fusion studio and the Traveller's Tales Knutsford headquarters.

+As they did not have a solid idea of what the game would be, the team began with creating a small environment with drivable vehicles and Lego buildings.
+Various ideas for gameplay were considered, one of which was a city builder similar to the SimCity series, and a fixed camera angle was also quickly abandoned.
 One of the early gameplay challenges was the combat, which needed to fit into the story context of the lead character being a policeman.
 Instead of a simple brawling style, the team designed the battle system to allow for defensive gameplay and not involve an equivalent to lethal take-downs.
+While many critics made comparisons between Lego City Undercover and the Grand Theft Auto series, Goring insisted that the series never played a role of inspiration in the game's development, and the elements instead came from exploring new ideas for a Lego video game and ways of using the Wii U GamePad.
+Pre-existing open-world video games were never used as inspiration for their overall darker tone.
+According to lead designer Lee Barber, the goal of the game was to accomplish the opposite, which featured open-world gameplay and exploration but had a positive and upbeat style, which was instructed by the Lego City franchise itself.
+To follow this pattern, criminals and the crimes committed weren't serious ones, and the undercover disguise was implemented so Chase could commit criminal acts but for a morally justified reason.